-Moneyline: Betting on a “moneyline” means you are taking a team to win the game.
-It can happen in regulation or overtime but as long as your team wins, you will win the bet.
-This is the simplest way to bet as you are just picking the winner.
+Moneyline: Placing a sports bet on a “moneyline” means you are taking a team to win the game.
+It can occur in regulation or overtime, but as long as your team wins, you will win the bet.
+It is the simplest way to get started betting on sports because you are merely picking the winner.

 What do the numbers mean?
-Regardless of how much you are betting, it’s easier to scale everything to a $100 bet.
+Regardless of how much you are wagering, it’s easier to scale everything to a $100 bet.

-So, for example, the Chargers are -225 favorites to win the game.
-This means that for you to profit $100, you have to risk $225.
+So, using this NFL betting example, the Chargers are -225 favorites to win the game.
+It means that for you to profit $100, you need to risk $225.
 In the other game, the Titans are -475 favorites.
-This would mean you have to risk $475 to profit $100.
+It would mean you have to risk $475 to profit $100.

 Looking at the underdogs in these scenarios, the Ravens are +195 on the moneyline.
-This means that if you risk $100, you would profit $195 if they win.
-The Redskins are even heavier underdogs and are +400 on the moneyline.
-This means if you bet $100 you would profit $400.
+It means that if you risk $100, you would profit $195 if they win.
+The Redskins are even more substantial underdogs and are +400 on the sportsbook moneyline.
+It means if you bet $100 you would profit $400.

-But why is there a difference between the favorites moneyline and the underdogs?
-For example, if you bet the same unit size on both teams you either come out even or behind.
+But why is there a difference between the favorites on the moneyline and the underdogs?
+For example, if you wager the same unit size on both teams, you either come out even or behind.

 $475 to win $100 on the Titans Moneyline (-475)